edgewall/trac/doc/api/trac_wiki_api.rst

 The Wiki System
 ---------------

-The wiky system provide an access to all the pages.
+The wiki system provide an access to all the pages.

 .. autoclass :: trac.wiki.api.WikiSystem
    :members: